elugens/hello-javascript/docs/general-javascript-questions/data-types/iterables.md

 ---

-### Can you call an iterator explicitly and what are the benefits?
+### Can you call an iterator explicitly, and what are the benefits?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, you can call an iterator explicitly in JavaScript.
-There are several benefits including more control over the process than for...of.
+There are several benefits, including more control over the process than for...of.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />